 The recoverable amount is the greater of the asset's fair value less costs to sell and value in use.
 In assessing value in use, the estimated future cash flows are discounted to their present value using a pre-tax discount rate that reflects current market assessments of the time value of money and the risks specific to the asset.

-Impairment losses are recognized in income or loss.
+Impairment losses are recognized in statement of income (loss).